Skip to content

 }

-In this system, users are categorized into regular and premium ones.
-Royalties are disbursed by teams.
-Thus multiple regular and premium users are grouped together.
-An administrator adds the groups to the allowedPayouts mapping, indicating their eligibility for reward claims.
-The claimRewards function can then be triggered by anyone to initiate a payout where the contract transfers the ETH to team members according to their entitled amount.
+The system sorts users into regular and premium tiers.
+Royalties are disbursed per team, so multiple regular and premium users are grouped together.
+An administrator adds the groups to the allowedPayouts mapping to mark them eligible for a reward claim, and anyone can then trigger claimRewards to initiate a payout that transfers ETH to team members according to their entitled amount.

 1